alex-ball/bathbib/README.md

     reference and as the `suffix` for later (natural order) names.
 Provide transliterated titles directly within the respective `title` field.

-  - Use the `legislation` type for Acts of Parliament, Statutory Instruments and EU Directives.
+  - Use the `legislation` type for primary legislation such as Acts of Parliament and EU Directives.
+For secondary legislation such as Statutory Instruments, use the `regulation` type if available, otherwise `legislation`.
 With Acts, use `chapter-number` for the chapter and, for statutes before 1963, use `collection-title` for the series.
 With directives, use `container-title` for the journal (OJ), `collection-title` for the series, `volume` for the volume and `page` for the starting page.